FefsoFefso/MAI/README.md

 # MAI
-I dont know, but its working
+I don't know how, but the programs work